 This research funding program is intended to provide Australian and CASS researchers the opportunity to collaborate in areas of shared interest.
 It is suited to younger researchers who wish to pursue research opportunities with an international colleague, with the intention that this may lead to larger research projects.
 To apply, researchers must submit a proposal to conduct research with an overseas partner having similar interests.
 Each application must contain at least one researcher from Australia and one from CASS.
-As the Academy of the Social Sciences in Australia encourages the participation of early-career researchers, one applicant must be fewer than eight years beyond the completion of their PhD.
+As the Academy of the Social Sciences in Australia encourages the participation of early-career researchers, one researcher involved in the project must be fewer than eight years beyond the completion of their PhD.
 The work undertaken on the project may involve online or in-person meetings.
 Proposals with an interdisciplinary character are encouraged.

 The following topics have been identified as priorities for the 2024 program: